PvPClt/project/album_en.md

 • Plant a tree

-• Kill a “khokhol" (a slur for Ukrainian)
+• Kill a “khokhol" (a slur for an Ukrainian)

 • File a denunciation